ueapy/pythoncourse2022-website/src/index.md

 ## Unable to attend?

 ###Cefas
-The PyFAS group meets at least one a month.
+The PyFAS group meets occasionally.
 Contact Ralph Brayne to receive the invites.

 ###UEA
 The UEA Python group meets occasionally.
 Check the archives of previous sessions here: [https://ueapy.github.io](https://ueapy.github.io/).
 Or join our [Slack workspace](https://uea-python.slack.com/) to ask questions and take part in weekly coding drop ins.